 The classics are always classic.
 We started playing UNO with the kiddos earlier this year and we are absolutely addicted to it.
 Each morning we all sit down and play a few rounds before getting to our day.
 Now we take it in the car for the kids to play and it keeps them amused for quite a while plus they have a lot of fun with it.
 You can find Uno here.

 The first thing that comes to mind when wondering what to bring on a road trip with kids…is books.
-Good ol’ Fashioned books are a great way to pass the time on the road.
+Good ol’ fashioned books are a great way to pass the time on the road.
 We have the kids pick their favorites (ones that I know they will actually read) and this keeps them entertained for at least an hour.
-We recommend The Magic Treehouse Series, our kids have read every single book at least three times!
-We also love audiobooks for the car if we can get daddy off of that dang classic rock station!
+We recommend The Magic Treehouse Series, our kids have read every single book at least five times!
+We also love audiobooks for the car if we can get some from the library.

 We found out how much the kids loved these when we ate out at a restaurant in Williams, AZ a few years ago.
 They offered these to the kids and they never looked up until their food came.
 I couldn’t believe it, so naturally, I ordered two the next day from Amazon and we’ve been using these for road trips ever since.